-Being an Olympian is a dream for every sportsman, and chess players are not an exception.
+Being an Olympian is a dream for every sportsman, and chess players are no exception.
 Over 2500 players are currently living their dream in Chennai, India, where the 44th Chess Olympiad kicked off on July 28.

 During 6 tense rounds, the players pushed the envelope to display some polished strategies and tactics!
 And while the Olympic teams enjoy their rest day on August 4, we present their 6 best puzzles from the first 6 rounds of the event for you to "taste the battlefield."